mindee/devrel/content/writing/markdown.md

 ### Quality
 Always use the highest possible quality for images, no matter if the file size is huge.
 They will be optimized using [Shortpixel](https://shortpixel.com/online-image-compression) and a glossy compression level to minimize the file size, but keep a high quality.

-## Italic Text
-Same as bold text, [Markdown standard](https://daringfireball.net/projects/markdown/) accepts a single asterisk or single underscore to make your text italic.
-To ensure a better readability of the Markdown files when not rendered, we use the underscore version so it's easier to distinguish from the bold text.

 ## Ordered list
 [Markdown standard](https://daringfireball.net/projects/markdown/) let you write ordered list by either numbering them correctly or just making them all items 1